-Transfer pricing provisions15 are broadly in line with the OECD Transfer Pricing Guidelines and apply to ensure that transactions between Associated Enterprises or related parties (either or both of whom are non-residents), are conducted at arm's length (market) prices - including both subsidiaries and branches.
+Transfer pricing provisions are broadly in line with the OECD Transfer Pricing Guidelines and apply to ensure that transactions between Associated Enterprises or related parties (either or both of whom are non-residents) are conducted at arm's length (market) prices - including both subsidiaries and branches.

-Common transactions covered by transfer pricing provisions include the exchange of goods, services, intangible property and intercompany loans - the latter medium and long-term loans are subject to approval by the Bangladesh Investment Development Authority ("BIDA") provided that the borrower qualifies as an "Industrial Enterprise" within the ambit of Industrial Policy (2016) and the interest rate is approved, based on central bank rates which are typically in line with government treasury bonds.
+Common transactions covered by transfer pricing provisions include the exchange of goods, services, intangible property, and intercompany loans - the latter medium and long-term loans are subject to approval by the Bangladesh Investment Development Authority ("BIDA") provided that the borrower qualifies as an "Industrial Enterprise" within the ambit of Industrial Policy (2022).
 Certain transfers of Bangladesh businesses and offshore assets are subject to a capital gains charge.

-- A. Associated Enterprises or related parties: are those based on a parent/subsidiary or common ownership or control relationships, or certain relationships in which one company controls decisions or executive appointments of another. - B. Transfer Pricing Documentation: a taxpayer who engages in international transactions of over BDT 30 million in a financial year is required to maintain documentation to be submitted on request to the National Board of Revenue (NBR) within 30 days as well as a certificate from a chartered accountant in a prescribed format, if requested. - Transfer Pricing Documentation is prepared per company in either English or the local languages and while annual benchmarks are preferred, prior-year data may be used.
-The five OECD methods and other methods are acceptable, as is the use of regional benchmarks.
+- A. Associated Enterprises or related parties: are those based on a parent/subsidiary or common ownership or control relationships or certain relationships in which one company controls decisions or executive appointments of another. - B. Transfer Pricing Documentation: a taxpayer who engages in international transactions of over BDT 30 million in a financial year is required to maintain documentation to be submitted on request to the National Board of Revenue (NBR) within 30 days as well as a certificate from a chartered accountant in a prescribed format, if requested. - Transfer Pricing Documentation is prepared per company in either English or the local languages, and while annual benchmarks are preferred, prior-year data may be used.
+The five OECD and other methods are acceptable, as is the use of regional benchmarks.
 Penalties apply for non-compliance. - C. Annual disclosure requirements: all transactions with associated enterprises must be reported on an annual statement of international transactions and filed with an annual income tax return to local tax authorities.
 Non-compliance results in a penalty per transaction.